Green Bay Packers: Could Richard Sherman Be A Trade Target?

 The Green Bay Packers are without question one of the top teams in the NFC heading into the 2017 NFL season.
 Even without seeing what kind of talent they come away with in the 2017 NFL Draft, the Packers have put together a roster that should compete for a Super Bowl appearance.

 Mike McCarthy still has a few holes on the roster, including the cornerback position.
 Green Bay did go out and sign Davon House in free agency, who they are hoping can step up and make a big impact this season.
-That move alone will not secure the position and Ted Thompson might be interested in making another move should that move appear.
+That move alone will not secure the position, and Ted Thompson might be interested in making another move should that move appear.

 Over the last couple of weeks, rumors have been swirling around one of the best cornerbacks in the NFL.
 His name is Richard Sherman.
 Could Sherman end up being a trade target for the Packers if they truly want to make a splash at a position of need?

 At this point in time, it appears that Seattle will want a first-round pick and a mid-round pick in return for Sherman.
 That may be a bit of a steep asking price, but the Packers likely wouldn’t get a better impact player with their first round pick than Sherman would be.
-Winning a Super Bowl is within reach for the Packers and Sherman could be the piece that pushes them over the top.
+Winning a Super Bowl is within reach for the Packers, and Sherman could be the piece that pushes them over the top.

 Since entering the NFL in 2011, Richard Sherman has allowed a 48 comp. % and 50.3 passer rating